 We are pleased to launch our global Call for Evidence (CfE) as part of our Regional Studies Association Policy Expo.

-Throughout the world, technological advances and regulatory changes enabling the development of Connected and Autonomous Vehicles (C/AVs) are presenting new challenges and opportunities for national, regional and local policy makers seeking to accommodate C/AVs within the built environment.
+With technological advances and regulatory changes paving the way for the potential widespread introduction of Connected and Autonomous Vehicles (C/AVs) into the built environment, there are new challenges and opportunities being faced by national, regional and local policy makers.
 Concerns around issues such as safety, urban design, and supporting infrastructure, alongside a long transitional period, further problematise this issue.